sandstorm-io/tos-pp/tos.md

 #### D. Repeat Infringers

 It is Sandstorm's policy to provide for the termination, in appropriate circumstances, of Sandstorm customers and account holders who repeatedly violate this policy or are repeat infringers of copyrighted works, trademarks or any other intellectual property.

-### Subscription and Fees

-When you sign up for the Sandstorm service or run the platform on your own servers, you will be asked to enter into an agreement with us that outlines your obligations and ours.
-That agreement will guide our relationship and will address the fees assessed for the services you choose to use.

-We use Stripe for all payments using or engaging the service.
-None of your payment information will be held or stored by Sandstorm.
-Stripe holds all payment credentials (e.g. credit card numbers, name, and billing address) and this information is handled in accordance with Stripe’s [privacy policy](https://stripe.com/us/privacy) and [terms of service](https://stripe.com/us/terms).

-### Cancellation:

-You may cancel your service at any time, but cancellation will not take effect until the current pay period completes.
-Cancel your service via the user interface or by emailing support@sandstorm.io.
-Once you cancel your services, the following will apply:

-* Your account will not be charged again.
-* Once the current pay period ends, all of your data will be deleted.

-### Problems and Contact:

-All problems should be reported by emailing [support@sandstorm.io](mailto:support@sandstorm.io), except for security problems, which should be reported to security@sandstorm.io.

-You also may contact us by snail mail at:

-    Sandstorm Development Group, Inc.
-    475 Fernando Ave
-    Palo Alto, CA 94306

 ### Miscellaneous: